 Have you ever wondered to what extent the two sides of your body mirror each other?

-It is very common for me to have a patient tell me that they have all their issues on just one side of the body.
+It is very common for a patient tell me that all of their issues seem to happen on just one side of the body.
 A pain in the left foot, a bad left hip, a bad left shoulder, left-sided abdominal pain, a pain in the neck on the right side; why?

 Why do rashes choose the left or right side of the body?